In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Background

-Others have argued that a fundamental flaw with risk assessments is that their simple labels obscure the true uncertainty behind their predictions \cite{nytoped}.
-This may be true for currently used risk assessments, but merely underscores the necessity for researchers to develop models which \textit{do} quantify uncertainty.
-While actuarial risk assessments are not perfect, we must remember that in the absence of risk assessments, judges can only rely on their intuition---and human intuition has been shown to be less reliable than statistical models \cite{dawes1989clinical, grove1996comparative, desmarais2019rebuttal, skeem}.
+Others have argued that a fundamental flaw with risk assessments is that their simple labels obscure the true uncertainty behind their predictions \citep{nytoped}.
+This may be true for currently used risk assessments, but merely underscores the necessity for researchers to develop models that \textit{do} quantify uncertainty.
+While actuarial risk assessments are not perfect, we must remember that in the absence of risk assessments, judges can only rely on their intuition---and human intuition has been shown to be less reliable than statistical models \citep{dawes1989clinical, grove1996comparative, desmarais2019rebuttal, skeem}.

-Another problem is that some of the most widely used risk prediction algorithms are for-profit and secret (e.g., COMPAS \footnote{While COMPAS' guidelines are published and validation studies have been performed, the full forms of the models are not available and some of the validation studies do not conform to standards of open science (i.e., the validation data is not publicly available \cite{pattern}, or the studies' authors are affiliated with the corporations that produced the models.}), yielding concerns over due process rights.
+Another problem is that some of the most widely used risk prediction algorithms are for-profit and secret.
+For instance, while COMPAS's guidelines are published and validation studies have been performed, the full forms of the models are not available and some of the validation studies do not conform to standards of open science because they do not publish the validation data \citep{pattern}, thus yielding concerns over due process rights.
 In the 2017 Wisconsin Supreme Court case, Loomis v.
-Wisconsin, Loomis challenged the use of the proprietary risk prediction software, COMPAS, on the grounds that this violated his due process and equal protection rights \cite{freemanloomis}.
+Wisconsin, Loomis challenged the use of the proprietary risk prediction software, COMPAS, on the grounds that this violated his due process and equal protection rights \citep{freemanloomis}.
 Yet today, there are plenty of equally accurate, transparent risk prediction tools that publish their guidelines and full models.
 See Table \ref{table:risk_assessments_comparison} in the Appendix for examples.
 In this article, we compare against the Arnold PSA, an interpretable and publicly available tool which is used in multiple jurisdictions.